 Your room number

-The Summer Residential Governor’s School at Lynchburg College
+The Summer Residential Governor’s School at the University of Lynchburg

 1501 Lakeside Drive